Get-Into-Web3/6-days-of-solidity/README.md

 ### Day 5 ERC721 & Crypto-Collectibles

+In this Module we will be going to add feature of Collectibles like NFT , in which you can give your zombies to your friend and family member too.

-  CHAPTER 1:
+  CHAPTER 1: Tokens on Ethereum

-  CHAPTER 2:
+  CHAPTER 2: ERC721 Standard, Multiple Inheritance

-  CHAPTER 3:
+  CHAPTER 3: balanceOf & ownerOf

-  CHAPTER 4:
+  CHAPTER 4: Refactoring

+  CHAPTER 5 , 6 , 7 & 8: ERC721: Transfer Logic,ERC721: Transfer Cont'd , ERC721: Approve

-  CHAPTER 5:
+  CHAPTER 9: Preventing Overflows

+  CHAPTER 10: SafeMath Part 2

+  CHAPTER 11 & 12: SafeMath Part 3,SafeMath Part 4

-  CHAPTER 6:
+  CHAPTER 13: Comments

+  END.................................................................

 ### Day 6 Learnings